Liquid Gold from Your Kitchen - Rendering Texas Grass Fed Beef Tallow

 Store-bought grass fed tallow typically costs $12-20 per pound, and that's if you can even find it locally.
 Online ordering adds shipping costs that make it even more expensive.

 Making beef tallow yourself costs pennies.
-When you get beef fat from a rancher as part of your beef order, you're often paying $0-2 per pound for the raw fat.
-Five lbs of fat yields about four pounds of tallow, meaning your total cost is under $2.50 for something that would cost $50-80 retail.
+When you request the fat be saved as part of a bulk beef order, the processor packaging charge is typically minimal—often $1-2 per pound or less.
+Five pounds of fat yields about four pounds of tallow, meaning your total cost is a fraction of what you'd pay for retail tallow.

 Comparing Beef and Pork Fat Rendering

-The process to render beef fat is nearly identical to rendering rendered pork fat (lard).
+The process for rendering beef fat is nearly identical to rendering pork fat (lard).
 Both beef tallow and pork lard are excellent cooking fats, though they have slightly different properties:

 Many cooks keep both tallow and lard on hand for different applications.
 If you're comfortable making tallow, you'll find lard equally easy to render.